How to Log In as Root on Ubuntu WSL

 What is Windows Subsystem for Linux (WSL)?

-Windows Subsystem for Linux (WSL) is a tool that lets you run a Linux environment directly in Windows.
+Windows Subsystem for Linux (WSL) runs a native Linux environment directly inside Windows.
 You get access to command-line tools, utilities, and applications without setting up a virtual machine or dual-boot.
-We have written many tutorials on installing different Linux distributions on Windows WSL.
+We’ve covered many tutorials on installing different Linux distributions on Windows WSL.

 Why Log In as Root?